 ABFT, Attachment-Based Family Therapy for Depressed Adolescents, published by the American Psychological Association on October 2013.

 Dr. Levy is a licensed clinical psychologist and Director of the ABFT Training Program at Drexel

 University’s College of Nursing and Health Professions.
 Dr. Levy conducts ABFT training workshops

 and supervision for therapists nationally and internationally.
 She also over sees the ABFT treatment in

 the Drexel Center for Family Intervention Science’s clinical trials.
-She is a co-author of the forth coming
+She is co-author of the first book on ABFT.